Erin Holland Friends and Family,

 When dealing with a chronic illness, these are the things that matter.

 Treatment is limited.
-I am on an extensive mix of medications.
+I am still on an extensive mix of medications.
 Only ONE drug has been developed to treat lupus in the past 50 years…yep, you read that correctly.
 And, it’s very cost prohibitive.
 If you don’t have great insurance, you won’t even get it offered to you.
-The medications that I’m on have crazy side effects: my hair falls out, I get rashes, and boy can I get really weepy and crabby.
+The medications tend to have crazy side effects and I've had many of them over the past 5 years (hair loss, skin sensitivity, migraines, etc..)
+And, in the Spring of 2021 I was diagnosed with some hearing loss; my doctors think it's due to lupus and the extensive amount of meds I've had to take.

 I am committed to raising awareness about lupus and fundraising to help fund research for treatments and a cure.
 I must help raise money for researching this horrible disease; I don’t want others to suffer in the future.
 Will you make a donation to help me reach my personal fundraising goal and support the Foundation's efforts to improve the quality of life for all people affected by lupus?
 A generous contribution of $25 or $250 can make a definite impact.
 What’s more, if your employer offers a Matching Gift Program to employees, you may be able to double your contribution with just a little bit of paperwork.
 Trust me, it’s worth the effort!
 Every single dollar counts.